msaxena2/medik-semantics/medik.md

 #### Event Handling

-A machine is *enabled* if there is an event in the queue that can be handled in the active state
+A machine is *enabled* if there is an event in the queue that can be handled in the active state.
+An executor must be available to run the event handler.

 ```k
   syntax KItem ::= "handleEvents"